 To see the real humanity in a statue.
 If you did not know what was going on in the world when this art was created, how could you ever understand what an artist was trying to say?
 When the Medicini family had been expelled from Florence in November 1494.
 Due to tyranny instead of responsible government.
 And so this moment when David might have thought that he never was coming back.
 By naming our denial and grief, we take the denial out of the shadows.
 David willing to give his life, offering up his body, for his people?
 Like a good shepherd.
 But in facing his own death, electing to take the life of Goliath at the same time.

 Coming to realize, in the art, the godliness.
 In the human ordeal.
 At a moment when David might have thought that he never was coming back, to recognize the greatness stripped bare.
 Like that Isaac moment on Mount Moriah.
 David allegedly willing to give his life for his people.
 When the capacity is stretched of a young man to change a perspective.
 Only through sacrifice.
 David, considered in his day to be the lowest of the low – a shepherd boy willing to do something about it.
 Willing to give his life for his people, but in facing his own death, electing to take a life at the same time.
 David sinking to the level of Goliath, by killing.
-In self-defense, but contrary to the Jewish Sixth Commandment, “Thou shall not kill.”
+In self-defense, but contrary to the Jewish Sixth Commandment, “Thou shall not murder,” which the Christian world changed the translation to mean, “Thou shall not kill.”

 Even with stones.
 With no exclusion when drafted into war.
 The tortuous ordeal inherited, in the likeness, of a king, or in a sinner.
 Like me.
 For one who took life, the world was never the same.
 Like God gave and took life, each day?
 And building a temple, to do something about it.
 By naming our denial and grief, we take the denial out of the shadows.
 In amending my life, when we build temples.
 And churches.
 In the name of God.
 After both a life, a death.
 When small stones become cornerstones, in the future.
 That I too may somehow be connected and may rise to greatness, with and for others.
 Because to different degrees, we were all sinners trying to learn how to pray — even after what occurred in a beloved institution — even after the tortuous ordeal for those who tried to still believe in an institution inherited.

 Power and might.
-When perhaps even God grows, through the test of the different degrees of belief, of hope, about love over life in people like me.
-In our ordeals over the blasphemy of self-importance, as more and more human kings attempt to become giants, in the name of liberty.
-Without the humility of the son of David.
+When perhaps even God grows, through the test of the different degrees of belief, of hope, of love over life, in people like me — in our ordeals over the blasphemy of self-importance.
+As more and more human kings attempt to become giants, in the name of liberty.
+Without the humility of the sons of David.